uw-dims/dims-ad/docs/source/systemwidedecisions.rst

 ..

 The DIMS software,
-layered on top of the Ops-Trust portal system as illustrated in Figure :ref:`dimsTridentStack`, will facilitate production of these reports and transmission/reception of structure data files and facilitate automated processing of the structure data
+layered on top of the Trident portal system as illustrated in Figure :ref:`dimsTridentStack`, will facilitate production of these reports and transmission/reception of structure data files and facilitate automated processing of the structure data